WARNING: This post contains very graphic images. I'll strongly recommend you hit the return button.

 WARNING: Again, this page contains photographs that may be disturbing to some readers.
 Not the easiest photographs to look at, especially if you cannot stomach open wounds.

-These are raw and point-blank photographs of youth poverty and a tragedy that is slowly unfolding — a horror of life in a below the breadline community.
+These are raw and point-blank photographs of youth poverty and a tragedy that is slowly unfolding.

-All the young people on this page were born in the 21st century, and they are spending their youth outdoors — in a cold, harsh urban environment.
+All the young people on this page were born in the 21st century (informs the title and actually not a Green Day parody) and they are spending their youth outdoors — in a cold, harsh urban environment.

 Youth Poverty in Ghana

 The youth bear the greatest burden of poverty in Ghana.

 Lacking economic resources, a lot of young people in Ghana have withdrawn from social and civic life — to the fringes, where they engage in hazardous work.

 The gerontocratic culture in which they live stifles and excludes them from critical areas of decision making and the development process.

 According to Ghana’s 2020 Multidimensional Poverty Index1, some members of the demographic cohorts (Generation Z & Alpha) on this page — aged 0-14 years — face the worst deprivations, including in areas of education, health, and living standards.

 More than half of Ghana’s population was born after 1995.